ROCm/rocWMMA/README.md

 Fragments are stored in packed registers in optimal load / store patterns.
 In-register elements have no guaranteed order, which have been optimized for loading / storing efficiency.

 ### mma_sync
-MFMA accumulation is performed with fragment data.
-Fragment A elements are multiplied with Fragment B elements and added to the accumulator fragment.
+Matrix multiply-accumulate operation is performed on fragment data.
+The outer product of Fragment A elements with Fragment B elements is added to the accumulator fragment.

 ### synchronize_workgroup
-Performs synchronization across multiple wavefronts in a workgroup.
+Flow control for synchronization across multiple wavefronts in a workgroup.
 It also ensures the synchronization of shared/global memory accesses across wavefronts.

 ## Cooperative API Functions